otsmr/AnotherTLS/README.md

   4.4.4.
 Finished ✓
  4.5.
 End of Early Data ×
  4.6.
 Post-Handshake Messages ×
   4.6.1.
-New Session Ticket Message ×
-  4.6.2.
-Post-Handshake Authentication ×
+New Session Ticket Message MAY for server 4.6.2.
+Post-Handshake Authentication MAY for server 4.6.3.
-  4.6.3.
 Key and Initialization Vector Update ×
 5. Record Protocol
   5.1.
 Record Layer ✓